Your ALS Guide

 Suction Machine

-A suction machine uses suction to remove excess mucus and saliva that can accumulate in your mouth when your ability to swallow is impaired.
+A suction machine is used to remove excess mucus and saliva that can accumulate in your mouth when your mouth and throat muscles become weaker and your swallowing may be impaired.

-A suction machine can help you breathe more easily, choke less when eating and drinking, and generally feel more comfortable.
-It is often used in conjunction with the cough assist machine, which pulls phlegm from your lungs into your mouth.
-The suction machine has an internal battery, which makes it portable.
+Clearing these secretions can help you breathe more easily, choke less when eating and drinking, and generally feel more comfortable.
+The suction machine is often used in conjunction with the cough assist machine, which pulls secretions from your lungs and throat up into your mouth for removal.
+The suction machine has an internal battery, so you can take it wherever needed.

 How can I get one?

-If you are having trouble swallowing, your neurologist will order you a suction machine.
+If you are having trouble managing secretions, your neurologist will order you a suction machine.
 No test is needed, and you do not need to meet any other specific criteria.
 A durable medical equipment (DME) company will process the order through insurance and deliver the suction machine to you at home or at your ALS clinic.
 A respiratory therapist will train you how to use and maintain it.
+Suction machines are often ordered in conjunction with cough assist machines.

 How much will I have to pay?